How to Become a Foster Parent in Manitoba

 Step 6: The SAFE Home Study

 The SAFE (Structured Analysis Family Evaluation) home study is the most time-consuming part of the licensing process.
 It is a comprehensive psychosocial assessment conducted by a social worker from your mandated agency.
-Expect multiple in-home interviews — typically two to four sessions — plus questionnaires covering:
+Expect several in-home interviews and questionnaires covering:

 - Your family history and childhood experiences